harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-elastic-search.md

 3. On the pipeline execution, navigate to the **Verify** section, and then select **Pin baseline**.

    The selected verification is now set as the baseline for future verifications.

-   If you had previously set another verification as the baseline, an alert message appears, asking for confirmation to replace the existing pinned baseline with the current verification.
+### Replace an existing pinned baseline

-To remove a baseline from a pipeline:
+To use a new baseline from a pipeline and replace the existing pinned baseline, follow these steps:

 1. In Harness, go to **Deployments**, select **Pipelines**, and find the pipeline from which you want to remove the baseline.

 2. Select the successful pipeline execution with the verification that you have previously pinned as the baseline.

-3. On the pipeline execution, navigate to the **Verify** section, and then select **Unpin baseline**.
+3. On the pipeline execution, navigate to the **Verify** section, and then select **Pin baseline**.

-   The baseline for the selected pipeline will now be removed.
+   A confirmation alert message appears, asking if you want to replace the existing pinned baseline with the current verification.
+After you confirm, the existing pinned baseline gets replaced with the current verification.